swisskyrepo/PayloadsAllTheThings/Methodology and Resources/Active Directory Attack.md

   #Find local admins on all machines of the domain:
   Invoke-EnumerateLocalAdmin -Verbose

-  #Find computers were a Domain Admin OR a spesified user has a session
+  #Find computers were a Domain Admin OR a specified user has a session
   Invoke-UserHunter
   Invoke-UserHunter -GroupName "RDPUsers"
   Invoke-UserHunter -Stealth